US-backed force says it’s in control of IS Syria encampment

-BAGHOUZ, Syria (AP) — U.S.-backed Syrian forces fighting the Islamic State group announced Tuesday they have taken control over a riverside encampment in an eastern Syrian village where IS militants have been besieged for months, refusing to surrender.
+BAGHOUZ, Syria (AP) — U.S.-backed Syrian forces took control Tuesday of an encampment held by the Islamic State group in eastern Syria, after dozens of militants surrendered overnight, a spokesman said.
+A group of suspects involved in a January bombing that killed four Americans in northern Syria were among militants captured by the Kurdish-led forces.

-The milestone, though significant, was not the final defeat of IS in the village of Baghouz, the last sliver of territory in Syria held by the extremists, according to Mustafa Bali, the spokesman for the Kurdish-led force known as the Syrian Democratic Forces.
-Clashes were continuing elsewhere in the village as some IS militants continue to fight back, he said.
+The taking of the IS encampment, though a significant milestone, was not the final defeat of IS in the village of Baghouz, the last sliver of territory in Syria held by the extremists, according to Mustafa Bali, the spokesman for the Kurdish-led force known as the Syrian Democratic Forces.
 “This is not a victory announcement, but a significant progress in the fight,” Bali said in a Twitter post.
 He said hundreds of wounded and sick militants were captured and have been evacuated to nearby military hospitals for treatment.

 The IS-held village is the last pocket of territory in Syria controlled by the extremist group, which once held a vast area of Syria and Iraq, calling it an Islamic “caliphate.”
-The capture of Baghouz would mark the end of the devastating four-year campaign to end IS’s hold on any kind of territory, although it maintains scattered presence and sleeper cells in both countries.
+Baghouz’s fall would mark the end of the devastating four-year campaign to end IS’s hold on any kind of territory, although it maintains scattered presence and sleeper cells in both countries.

 Most Read Nation & World Stories